Born: Saratov, Russia

 - 4She is a highly sought-after international guest artist.

 - 5Founder of Bosaddo by Jurgita Dronina clothing line and foundation, Jurgita has completed Leadership Principles, Economics for Managers, Business Analytics Accounting Principles and Organizational Leadership with Harvard Business School.

 - 5La Bayadère

 Jurgita Dronina was born in Saratov, Russia and trained at the National M. K. Čiurlionis School of Art in Lithuania and Munich International Ballet Academy in Germany.
-Jurgita was a Principal Dancer with The Royal Swedish Ballet and Het Nationale Ballet before joining The National Ballet of Canada as Principal Dancer in 2015.
-She was also a Lead Principal Ballerina with English National Ballet from 2017 to 2020.
+Jurgita was a Principal Dancer with Royal Swedish Ballet and Het Nationale Ballet before joining The National Ballet of Canada as Principal Dancer in 2015.

-Jurgita’s repertoire with the National Ballet includes principal roles in The Sleeping Beauty, The Nutcracker, Giselle, The Winter’s Tale, Cinderella, Onegin, La Sylphide, Le Petit Prince, Pinocchio, A Streetcar Named Desire, Genus and Tarantella.
+Jurgita’s repertoire with the National Ballet includes principal roles in The Sleeping Beauty, Swan Lake, Romeo and Juliet, The Nutcracker, Giselle, The Winter’s Tale, Cinderella, Onegin, La Sylphide, Le Petit Prince, Pinocchio, A Streetcar Named Desire, Elite Syncopations, Genus, Serenade, Symphony in C, The Collective Agreement and Tarantella.